vmware-archive/gcp-env-bootstrap/README.md

 There are two options available.

 -   Create _each_ director in a dedicated GCP project.
-    (preferred)
 -   Create _all_ directors in one GCP project.

 The primary script to use is `init.sh`.

-Before using `init.sh` you _must_ first ensure that each of the student emails map directly to a genuine GCP account.
+Before using `init.sh` you _must_ ensure that each of the student emails map directly to a genuine GCP account.
 Failure to do this will cause the scripts to fail.

 ## The `init.sh` script